-All students requesting a meal will always be served a meal regardless of unpaid foodservice accounts.
-When a student has "cash in hand" to pay for a meal, the student will be served a meal regardless of unpaid foodservice accounts.
-The "cash in hand" will not be applied towards past due balances.
+All students requesting a first meal will always be served a meal regardless of unpaid food service accounts.
+When a student has "cash in hand" to pay for "seconds" or a la carte items, the student will be served those regardless of a zero balance.